-The associate dean for academic affairs, or his/her-designee, should and the administrator for student services participate as an ex-officio members.
+The associate dean for academic affairs, or designee, should participate as an exofficio member.

 All faculty members shall have a responsibility to serve on the committee.

 Faculty members shall be appointed for a maximum of a three-year term.
 Provision shall be made for staggering the terms of office, with no more than two rotating off in any one year.
 Vacancies shall be filled by the appointment of the dean.